davestewart/alias-hq/docs/setup.md

 ## Configuration

-Alias HQ piggybacks `tsconfig.json` and `jsconfig.js` which are Microsoft-designed configuration files, that can be used in your project **whether or not** you are running VS Code or TypeScript.
+> Alias HQ piggybacks `tsconfig.json` and `jsconfig.js` which are Microsoft-designed configuration files, that can be used in your project **whether or not** you are running VS Code or TypeScript.

-### Syntax

 Locate (or create) your `tsconfig.json` or `jsconfig.js` in your project's root folder, and configure using the example below as a guide: